-- instances: potential pronoun/antecedent pairings - class is TRUE/FALSE - training data labelled with correct pairings - candidate antecedents are all NPs in current sentence and preceding 5 sentences (excluding pleonastic pronouns)
+- instances: potential pronoun/antecedent pairings - class is TRUE/FALSE - training data labelled with correct pairings - candidate antecedents are all NPs in current sentence and preceeding 5 sentences

 Niall Ferguson is prolific, well-paid and a snappy dresser.
 Stephen Moss hated him - at least until he spent an hour being charmed in the historian's Oxford study.